grantcopley/ApparelSorter.js/README.md

 ### The Problem
 Trying to sort sizing data can be a pain.
 Computers don't understand XS is smaller than SM unless we tell them somehow.
 Computers also don't understand that 'S', 'SM', and 'Small' are all, well, Small.

-ApparelSorter.js aims to fix that and make sorting apparel sizes a cinche.
+ApparelSorter.js aims to fix that and make sorting apparel sizes a cinch.

 ### Suggested Use